Check fraud: What you need to know

 Check fraud is the largest source of illicit proceeds in the United States and one of the nation’s most significant money laundering threats.

-Federal Holiday Closure: All PremierBank locations will be closed Tuesday, November 11, 2025, in observance of Veterans Day.
-We will reopen for regular hours on Wednesday, November 12.
+Federal Holiday Closure: All PremierBank locations will be closed at noon Wednesday, December 24, 2025, for Christmas Eve and all day Thursday, December 25, 2025, for Christmas Day.
+We will reopen for regular hours on Friday, December 26.

 Author: Emmanuel Nmai, CAMS, CFE, Fraud Analyst